-Aside from providing a gateway to a younger, more mobile savvy audience, Snapchat has created smart marketing tools that extend the reach and help business connect is unique ways.
-Snapchat provides a variety of paid marketing options to meet the specific business goals.
+Aside from providing a gateway to a younger, more mobile-savvy audience, Snapchat has created smart marketing tools that extend its reach and help business connect in unique ways.
+Snapchat provides a variety of paid marketing options to meet specific business goals.
 You can create a smart Snap Ad, a quirky Sponsored Geofilter, or interact with your potential clients through a Sponsored Lens.

 Snap Ads (paid)